-Trump tells NYT to ‘get down on their knees & beg for forgiveness’
+Trump goes on tear against media critics over coverage of economy, Russia case

 President Trump declared Tuesday that The New York Times should “get down on their knees & beg for forgiveness” for its negative coverage of his presidency, as part of an early-morning Twitter tear against a range of media outlets.

-“I wonder if the New York Times will apologize to me a second tie, as they did after the 2016 Election.
+“I wonder if the New York Times will apologize to me a second time, as they did after the 2016 Election.
 But this one will have to be a far bigger & better apology.
 On this one they will have to get down on their knees & beg for forgiveness—they are truly the Enemy of the People!”
 Trump tweeted.

 MSNBC'S MIKE BRZEZINSKI, CNN'S ALISYN CAMEROTA SUGGEST DEMS NEED TO DO SOMETHING AFTER MUELLER REPORT